Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 Trusting Your Zestimate

 Zillow estimates can be off by 5–15% in Denver neighborhoods with mixed housing stock.
-We pull verified comparable sales data for your specific block.
+I pull verified comparable sales data for your specific block.
 The difference between a $620K and $680K appraisal could mean $48,000 more in accessible equity.

 3